RubyRedPhoenix/RubyRedPhoenix/README.md

 ### Heyy! :D
 Hi, I'm Maryam! :D I also use the pseudonym Ruby Phoenix, so you can call me Ruby too. :P

-I'm a homeschooled teenager who loves design — web design in particular.
-I'm working to become a full-stack developer.
+I'm a high school student who loves design — web design in particular.
+I'm learning to become a full-stack developer.

 Before I decided on web design, I tried a few other things too —
 * I learned how to make Android apps with Java.
 I haven't made anything major though.